seanjgildea/CoreSpring5CertificationGuide/container_dependency_ioc.md

   ... env.getProperty("testbean.name");

-Annotation providing a convenient and declarative mechanism for adding a PropertySource to Spring's Environment.
+@PropertySource is an Annotation providing a convenient and declarative mechanism for adding a PropertySource to Spring's Environment.
 To be used in conjunction with @Configuration classes.

   //To resolve ${ } in @Value